pyunity/pyunity/README.md

-# pyunity
+# PyUnity

+[![Documentation Status](https://readthedocs.org/projects/pyunity/badge/?version=latest)](https://pyunity.readthedocs.io/en/latest/?badge=latest)

 ## Version 0.0.3 (in development)

-[![Documentation Status](https://readthedocs.org/projects/pyunity/badge/?version=latest)](https://pyunity.readthedocs.io/en/latest/?badge=latest)

-A Python implementation of the Unity Engine, that can be used with other Python modules, and supports different types of windowing.
+A Python implementation of the Unity Engine that can be used with other Python modules, and supports different types of windows.
 Still in development.

-### How to use
+### Importing
-The first step in using pyunity is always importing it.
+The first step in using PyUnity is always importing it.
 A standard way to import is like
 so: